jebbyblah007/night-owl-api-capstone/README.md

 * As a user I should be able to return to the landing page to start a new search.

 ##### Screen Inventory
-* Landing page with a button to start the search
+* Landing page with a button to start the search.
-* Results page with 4 icons (back button, bars button, restaurants button, and coffee shops button)
+* Results page with 5 icons (back button, open button, bars button, restaurants button, and coffee shops button).
-* Results presented in cells
+* Results presented in cells.

 ##### Wireframes
-* Wireframe to understand purpose.
+* Wireframe to understand the web app's purpose.
+* Wireframe to show results.

 ## Working Prototype
 You can access a working prototype of the app here: https://jebbyblah007.github.io/night-owl-api-capstone/